 Pastor and teacher would:

-- Pray for each other
+- Pray for each other.

-- Talk frequently
+- Talk frequently.

-- Ask each other’s advice
+- Ask each other’s advice.

-- Recognize that each is an integral part of a ministry team
+- Recognize that each is an integral part of a ministry team.

-- Have regular planning sessions for the school
+- Have regular planning sessions for the school.

-- Include the pastor in the school for spiritual events such as Bible studies, baptismal classes, weekly chapel, week-of-prayer, prayer time together
+- Include the pastor in the school for spiritual events such as Bible studies, baptismal classes, weekly chapel, week-of-prayer, prayer time together.

-- Get to know each other’s families outside of work
+- Get to know each other’s families outside of work.

-- Attend each other’s board meetings
+- Attend each other’s board meetings.

-- Believe the best of each other’s intentions and motivations
+- Believe the best of each other’s intentions and motivations.

 - Ask each other how they can help to support the other person’s programs, but try to not make plans for each other unless invited to.

-Benefits of this partnership:
+Benefits of this partnership include:

-- Blessings received from the prayers of the pastor and church team
+- Blessings received from the prayers of the pastor and church team.

-- Shared stress in difficult times
+- Shared stress in difficult times.

-- Better mental, physical and spiritual health
+- Better mental, physical and spiritual health.

-- Enthusiasm for programs of both church and school
+- Enthusiasm for programs of both church and school.

-- Energy to do the best possible job
+- Energy to do the best possible job.

-- Sense of well-being that comes from being affirmed
+- Sense of well-being that comes from being affirmed.

-- Trust in each other’s motives and intentions
+- Trust in each other’s motives and intentions.

 If this is not your experience, take heart.
-Perhaps you can lead the way by praying and asking the Lord to direct you in making some small strides toward what He has in mind for you and your pastor working together.
+Perhaps you can lead the way by praying and asking the Lord to direct you in making some small steps toward what He has in mind for you and your pastor working together.
 Ask Him to assist you as you look for something that both can agree on.
 Look for ways you can help each other.
 I know that some situations seem impossible, but God reminds us, “I am the LORD, the God of all mankind.
 Is anything too hard for me?”
 (Jeremiah 32:27).
 It will be well worth the effort.